GitHub-Campus-Club-PSGCT/githeist-testimonials/kanishka_testimony.md

 # TESTIMONY - KANISHKA
 **Position:** Admin Staff
-**Date of Interview:** August 30, 2024
+**Date of Interview:** August 30, 2025
 **Time:** 1:00 PM
 **Interviewer:** Detective Sarah Chen

 ---

 **DETECTIVE CHEN:** Please state your name and position for the record.

-**KANISHKA:** Kanishka , Admin Staff.
-I manage scheduling, fund records, and provide finance support.
+**KANISHKA:** Kanishka, Admin Staff.
+I handle scheduling and finance support.

 **DETECTIVE CHEN:** Can you describe your activities on the evening of August 29th?

-**KANISHKA:** Tejas and I went to the CFO's office around 10:07 PM for some sweets he had mentioned.
+**KANISHKA:** Tejas and I went to the CFO's office around 10 PM to get some sweets he had kept there.

-**DETECTIVE CHEN:** What happened in the office?
+**DETECTIVE CHEN:** And what happened inside the office?

-**KANISHKA:** We got the sweets.
-I noticed something on his desk that seemed... important.
-Something he shouldn't have left lying around.
+**KANISHKA:** We had the sweets, nothing unusual.
+After that, I picked up the empty box—it seemed better to throw it away rather than leave a mess in his cabin.

-**DETECTIVE CHEN:** What did you do?
+**DETECTIVE CHEN:** Witnesses say you left the office carrying that box quite carefully.
+Why?

-**KANISHKA:** I picked it up.
-Put it in a box I found there to keep it safe.

-**DETECTIVE CHEN:** People saw you leaving with that box.
-You seemed very careful with it.

-**KANISHKA:** *[defensive]* I was being careful because it was important.
-I didn't want it to get lost or damaged.
+**KANISHKA:** *[agitated]* Careful?
+No, I was just holding it normally.
+People are reading too much into it—it was just an empty box!

-**DETECTIVE CHEN:** Why didn't you leave it in the office?
+**DETECTIVE CHEN:** You’re sure you didn’t see or take anything else from the CFO’s office?

-**KANISHKA:** *[hesitant]* I thought...
-I thought it would be safer with me overnight.
-I was going to return it in the morning.

-**DETECTIVE CHEN:** Did you use whatever was in that box?

-**KANISHKA:** No!
-I kept it locked in my desk.
-I never touched it after I put it there.
+**KANISHKA:** Yes.
+I took the box out to dispose of it, that’s it.

-**DETECTIVE CHEN:** Did you notice anything else unusual that night?
+**DETECTIVE CHEN:** Did you notice anything unusual that night?

-**KANISHKA:** I went home shortly after.
-Didn't know there were any problems until the next morning.
+**KANISHKA:** No, I left soon after.
+Everything seemed normal to me.

 **DETECTIVE CHEN:** Is there anything else you'd like to add?

-**KANISHKA:** I was just trying to keep something safe.
-I didn't know it would cause problems.
+**KANISHKA:** I think people are making this bigger than it is.
+I just didn’t want to leave trash behind.

 ---

 **Interview concluded at 1:35 PM**
 **Signed:** Kanishka
-**Witness:** Detective Sarah Chen